-6.4.2 LPP PDU Transfer
+6.4.2 Control-Plane LPP PDU Transfer

-Figure 6.4.2-1 shows the transfer of an LPP PDU between an LMF and UE, in the network- and UE-triggered cases.
+Figure 6.4.2-1 shows the transfer of a control-plane LPP PDU between an LMF and UE, in the network- and UE-triggered cases.
 These two cases may occur separately or as parts of a single more complex operation.